12 Unique Business Ideas for Secondary School Students in Nigeria

 Networking is about interacting and engaging with people for mutual benefit.
 If you’re facing challenges in your business, your network may be able to provide you with advice.
 Heres some tips:

-Ethical considerations in research are a set of principles that guide your research designs and practices.
+Ethical considerations in business are a set of principles that guide your research designs and practices.
 These principles include:

 Personal Development for Students